 Homemade Lemonade Recipe

 Learn how to make lemonade from scratch with this classic homemade lemonade recipe, made using freshly squeezed lemons and house-made simple syrup.

-- Lemon Juice – You’ll need 120 milliliters (about 1/2 US cup), or the juice of four large lemons.
-Be sure to use freshly squeezed lemon juice, not bottled or reconstituted.
-You won’t need the peels for this recipe, but I highly recommend saving them to make candied lemon peels!
+- Lemon Juice – You’ll need four large lemons to make one liter (roughly four servings) of lemonade, maybe five lemons if your fruit is on the smaller side.
+Always use freshly squeezed lemon juice to make homemade lemonade, not bottled or reconstituted (it tends to taste flat and bitter, and often contains chemicals or preservatives).
+You won’t need the peels for this recipe, but save them to make candied lemon peels!

-While juicing your own lemons for lemonade or lemon curd hand pies is as simple as can be, you’ll find that some fruits are much juicier (and easier to squeeze) than others.
-Here are a few tips and tricks to make lemon-juicing a breeze:
+While juicing your own lemons for lemonade or lemon curd hand pies is fairly straightforward, you’ll find that some fruits are much juicier (and easier to squeeze) than others.
+Here are a few of my tips and tricks to make juicing a breeze:

-- Pop then in the microwave.
-Seriously!
-To make juicing easier, place the whole lemon in microwave for 10-15 seconds, then slice and squeeze as usual.
+- Pop them in the microwave.
+To make juicing easier, place the whole, unpeeled lemon in microwave, microwave on medium power for 10-15 seconds, then slice and squeeze as usual.
+Don’t heat for too long, however, or the fruit will explode and make a mess in your microwave.
+(Speaking from experience on this one!)

 - Roll, roll, roll.
 Before slicing, roll the whole lemon back and forth across the countertop 5-10 times to soften the flesh.

-One more tip: Before whisking it with the simple syrup, pass the freshly squeeze lemon juice through a fine mesh strainer to remove the seeds and any bits of pulp.
+- Strain thoroughly.
+Before whisking with the simple syrup, pass the fresh lemon juice through a fine mesh strainer to remove the seeds and little bits of pulp.

+Homemade Lemonade Recipe